cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 Launched June 2/21

-This work was original based on my autopassive scrummer script, but with the June 2nd update, a lot of changes have been made, namely you no longer need to reselect your champion, you can reroll passives infinite.
-This work is an update to the original to be functional with the new upgraded labs
+This work was original based on my autopassive scrummer script, but with the June 2nd update,
+a lot of changes have been made.
+You no longer need to reselect your champion to avoid using your initial rerolls.
+You can now reroll infinitely after champion select.
+This work is an update to the original to be functional with the new upgraded labs.

 2.0 June 2/21
 Got rid of selecting champion, focuses exclusively on finding the correct passive 2.1 June 6/12
--Updated GUI to show base delay between searches -Changed adjustable delay resolution to 25ms instead of 50ms, up to 200ms -fixed the visual issue where the passive is double click
+-Updated GUI to show base delay between searches
+-Changed adjustable delay resolution to 25ms instead of 50ms, up to 200ms
+-fixed the visual issue where the passive is double click

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)